w3slley/dominoes/README.md

 tsc
 ```

-Start the server with `nodemon`, go to `localhost:3000` and you are good to go!
+Start the server with `nodemon` and go to `localhost:3000/singleplayer` to play the singleplayer mode!
+The multiplayer mode is currently under development.

 ## To Do:
 - Implement testing